Asus Zenbook 17 Fold Review

 Performance

-The Zenbook 17 Fold OLED has a lot to show as a PC that you can fold.
+The Zenbook 17 Fold OLED has a lot to show; you can fold it as a PC.
 It has a 1TB PCIe Gen 4 SSD and an Intel Core i7-1250U processor.
 It also has 16GB of LPDDR5 RAM.
 The Intel Core i5-L16G7 was used in the first Windows-based folding computer, the ThinkPad X1 Fold, which came out in 2020.

-This may not be the best way to compare the two, but we’re including it to show how much more foldables can do when they use a chip made for computers instead of one made to be low-power.
-The HP Spectre x360 13.5, which is a convertible with an Intel Core i7-1255U processor like ours, and the Apple MacBook Air with M2 are also our rivals.
+This may not be the best way to compare the two, but we include it to show how much more foldable it can be when they use a chip made for computers instead of one made to be low-power.
+Our rivals are the HP Spectre x360 13.5, a convertible with an Intel Core i7-1255U processor like ours, and the Apple MacBook Air with M2.

 Audio

 There is some room for improvement with the speakers.
-They get plenty loud, and “City of Gods” by Fivio Foreign easily filled up my New York City flat.
+They get plenty loud, and “City of Gods” by Fivio Foreign quickly fills up my New York City flat.
 But numbers aren’t all that matter.
-With the default options, I thought the sound was flat, with the drums, synths, and vocals all mixing together.
+With the default options, I thought the sound was flat, with the drums, synths, and vocals mixing.
 I liked the “Detailed” music setting in the Dolby Access software because it made the different parts of the music stand out.
-Still, the bass wasn’t that great, which is a common problem with small devices.
+Still, the bass wasn’t that great, a common problem with small devices.

 Conclusion

-The Asus Zenbook 17 Fold OLED mostly does what it’s supposed to do, making an amazing tablet that can also be used as a real laptop.
-There are a few exceptions, though: The price seems crazy, especially when you think about how well a mobile desktop, gaming laptop, or even an ultraportable can do the same job for the same price or even less.
+The Asus Zenbook 17 Fold OLED mostly does what it’s supposed to do, making a fantastic tablet that can also be used as an actual laptop.
+There are a few exceptions, though: The price seems crazy, especially when considering how well a mobile desktop, gaming laptop, or even an ultraportable can do the same job for the same price or even less.

-The Fold isn’t even close to being an Editors’ Choice pick, but because of how unique it is, we’re giving it 3.5 stars instead of 3 stars.
-But if you look at the Zenbook Fold as a proof of concept for future devices that will hopefully be cheaper and easier to use, you can’t deny that it’s cool.
+The Fold isn’t even close to being an Editors’ Choice pick, but because of its uniqueness, we’re giving it 3.5 stars instead of 3 stars.
+But if you look at the Zenbook Fold as a proof of concept for future devices that will hopefully be cheaper and easier to use, you can’t deny that it’s fantastic.
 We’re happy it’s there.